Create calculation and rollup properties

 You can create properties that calculate the time between two selected date picker properties within the same object.
 For example, you can calculate the time between when a ticket's owner was assigned and when the ticket was closed.
 Learn more about how Time Between calculation property values are displayed.

-- Click the Calculated property type dropdown menu and select Time between.
+- Click the Calculated property type dropdown menu, then select Time between.

 - Click the dropdown menus to select your Start date and End date properties.